 Pick the Right Destination Zone

-If all your trips are to Australia, an Australia-only annual policy offers the best pricing.
-If you also travel to the Pacific Islands, Asia, or Europe, step up to a worldwide zone.
-Only pay for USA/Canada coverage if you genuinely expect to travel there, as the premium difference can be substantial.
+If all your trips are to New Zealand or Bali, a destination-specific annual policy offers the best pricing.
+If you also travel to Europe, Asia, or the Pacific, step up to a worldwide zone.
+Only pay for USA and Canada coverage if you genuinely expect to travel there during the year, as the premium difference can be substantial.

 4